kkorolev1/gan-domain-adaptation/README.md

-## Thesis "Development of domain adaptation methods for generative models"
+# Development of domain adaptation methods for generative models
+Faculty of Computer Science, Higher School of Economics **Scientific advisors**: Aibek Alanov, Maksim Nakhodnov

+## Approach
+...

 ## Training
 Training config can be found in `degan/configs`.